 "I always thought hospice was a place you go for your final days ...
 I learned that I can stay at home as I wish and spend priceless time with my family and friends.
 My expert care team from Allina Health Hospice keeps my symptoms under control and I feel well enough to keep doing the things I enjoy during these months, surrounded by the people I love."

 Hospice care at Allina Health

 Hospice is available to patients whose primary care providers believe they have six months or less to live.

 The decision to seek hospice care is not an easy one.
 The patient and family can talk with the hospice team about the care and services available and determine whether the patient would benefit from receiving this care.
 The hospice team is available at any time during a patient's life-limiting illness to discuss the appropriateness of this care.
 When the patient is ready to focus on symptom control and pain management or comfort care, hospice is appropriate.

 Allina Health Hospice is available to anyone living in our service area, which includes 33 Minnesota counties and three Wisconsin counties.
-While the visits of the Hospice Team are intermittent, based on a schedule that is planned with the patient and family, hospice nurses are available on-call 24 hours a day, seven days a week, including holidays.
+While visits from the hospice team are intermittent, based on a schedule that is planned with the patient and family, hospice nurses are available on-call 24 hours a day, seven days a week, including holidays.

 What if end-of-life care was for family as well as patient?

 "One of the toughest days of my life was when I learned my husband, Walt, had only a few months left to live ... his doctor recommended we get help from Allina Health Hospice, and that really changed things ... hospice has been here for me, too."